 Best Management Practices (BMPs) are intended to provide operational direction to, as much as practicable, promote fast and efficient burns which minimize the amount of smoke generated and confine smoke emissions as much as possible to periods with favourable venting thereby minimizing potential impacts of smoke from burning activities, and minimize the chance of fire escape.
 BMPs are outlined in Sections 5.0, 6.0, and 7.0 include direction in the following areas:

 - 1. seasonal burn planning;

 - 2. debris pile construction and seasoning;

 - 3. pre-burn protocols;

 - 4. light-up procedures;

+- 5. monitoring and tracking; and,

+- 6. Notification and wildfire reporting.

 18 BC Reg.
 405/19